Threat Education

 Detection: Catching Ransomware Early

 The faster you detect an attack, the less damage occurs.
-Implement monitoring for:
+With the average detection time at 241 days, monitoring is critical.

 File System Changes